What we do

 We can help you to develop evidence that shows the value of your technology.
 And we can provide feedback on your plans.

-We're involved in a new advisory service for developers and adopters of artificial intelligence (AI) and other data driven technologies in England.
+We have developed a new multi-agency advisory service for developers and adopters of artificial intelligence (AI) and other data driven technologies.

 Health technology assessment (HTA)

 We evaluate digital health technologies through 4 guidance programmes:

 - Highly specialised technologies guidance.

 - Diagnostics guidance.

 The programme we use depends on the technology and its expected impact on health and social care spend.
 The Office for Digital Health can advise you about our programmes.